ivtkac/quartz/content/Stative Verbs.md

 > - imagine, be, involve, measure (=have length etc), weight (=have weight)
 > - belong, fit, contain, consist, seem, depend, matter, see, look (=seem), smell, deny, impress, surprise, feel (=have an opinion), concern, have, include, possess.

 > [!warning] We can't use any continuous tense with **Stative Verbs**.

-Some verbs can be stative and not simultaneously.